PedroPauloMorenoCamargo/Jogo_2D/README.md

 # Getting Over Snake

 ## A game where you are a snake and your objective is to climb a tree in order to reach another stage of evolution.
-But be advised many snakes have tryied but none yet have succeeded.
+But be advised many snakes have tried but none yet have succeeded.

 ## References